MayaVictDias/online-course-management/README.md

 ## ✅ Project Progress

-- [ ] Full CRUD for Course, Instructor, and Student
+- [x] Full CRUD for Course, Instructor, and Student
 - [ ] One Instructor can teach multiple Courses
 - [ ] One Student can enroll in multiple Courses
 - [ ] Prevent duplicate enrollments of the same student in the same course
 - [ ] Endpoint to list all courses of a student (by `id`)
 - [ ] Endpoint to list all students of a course (by `id`)
-- [ ] Standardized API responses (avoid direct return of JPA entities)
-- [ ] Pagination and sorting on listing endpoints

 ---